papadanku/RealityDocs/docs/source/technical/engine/coordinates.rst

    position = tank.getPosition()
    rotation = tank.getRotation()

-On the other hand, to get the position and orientation of a player, representated by the :ref:`bf2.PlayerManager.Player <bf2-playermanager-player>` object ``andreas``:
+On the other hand, to get the position and orientation of a player, representated by the :py:class:`PlayerManager.Player` object ``andreas``:

 .. code-block:: python